English Language

 Start with free practice sets and build a consistent exam routine.

-SSC CHSL Tier I includes four subjects: English, Reasoning, Quantitative Aptitude, and General Awareness.
+SSC CHSL Tier I contains four subjects: English Language, General Intelligence and Reasoning, Quantitative Aptitude and General Awareness.

 Start exam-style CHSL practice sets.